 - Less than optimal gall bladder function.
 Once metabolized by the liver, bile produced by the gall bladder moves the waste to the digestive system for excretion.

-- Dysbiosis or constipation.
+- Gut health (dysbiosis, constipation, and digestive health).
 Dysbiosis (you will hear this term from us often) simply means your good and bad bacteria within your digestive track are out of whack.
 This can lead to a number of health problems, one of which is hormone imbalance.
-Any stagnation in the digestive track stops hormones from being excreted efficiently and results in a breakdown of the naturally occurring hormone cycle.
+Any stagnation in the digestive track (not pooping often enough) stops hormones from being excreted efficiently and results in a breakdown of the naturally occurring hormone cycle.

 What can you do to rebalance your hormones?